pharo-ide/TelePharo/README.md

 ./pharo PharoServer.image remotePharo --startServerOnPort=40423
 ```
 ## Client connection
-On IDE image client side of project should be installed:
+On IDE image client part of project should be installed:
 ```Smalltalk
 Metacello new
   baseline: 'TelePharo';